Le Goulet, New Brunswick

-Le Goulet is a formerly incorporated village in Gloucester County, New Brunswick, Canada.
+Le Goulet is a former village in Gloucester County, New Brunswick, Canada.
 Located several kilometres east-southeast of downtown Shippagan, it sits on the Gulf of St. Lawrence.
+Formerly an incorporated village, it is now part of the town of Shippagan.

 History

 The village was originally called New Jerusalem Settlement when it was initially settled in 1879.
 Le Goulet was incorporated in 1986.

 On 1 January 2023, Le Goulet amalgamated with the town of Shippagan and all or part of seven local service districts to form the new town of Shippagan.
 The community's name remains in official use.